Dodotree/BookStack-Tinymyst/tinymist-devops/TINYMIST_INSTALLATION.md

+# Reload page socket failure

+Background tinymist process for the page port (for now page port is calculated from page number) have to stop, it needs couple seconds.
+Refresh  couple times with pauses in between, you will get there.
+(this should be solved by different port allocation mechanism)

-# 5. Add Scheduled Cleanup
+## 5. Add Scheduled Cleanup

 **File:** `app/Console/Kernel.php`